🌿 Free packing list & budget map — grab yours below

 • 7

-Take early morning ferries: For island day trips, early departures often carry lower fares than peak 9am–11am boats.
-You also get sunrise on the island — a bonus.
+Take early morning ferries: For island day trips, early departures often carry lower fares than peak 9–11am boats — plus you get sunrise on the island at no extra cost.

 • 8